-Introduction
+1. Introduction

-The international status of a currency is dependent on the country's economic status and influence in the world (Chinn and Frankel 2007; Meissner and Oomes 2008).
+The international status of a currency is dependent on the country's economic status and influence in the world (Chinn and Frankel,2007; Meissner and Oomes, 2008).
 China is now the world's second largest economy with its GDP accounting for more than 15% of the global GDP.
 Moreover, China has become the largest country in terms of trade with its imports and exports accounting for 11% of the global trade.
-In the recent years, the People's Bank of China has endeavoured to improve the cross-border use of Renminbi (RMB) and open the financial market such as the interbank bond market.
-Following the milestone inclusion of RMB into the Special Drawing Right (SDR) basket in October 2016, a question naturally raised is whether RMB plays a growing role in the global and regional economy and financial system.
+In the recent years, People's Bank of China has endeavored to improve the cross-border use of RMB and open financial market such as interbank bond market.
+Following the milestone inclusion of RMB into Special Drawing Right (SDR) basket in October 2016, a question naturally raised is whether RMB plays a growing role in the global and regional economy and financial system.

-According to COFFER data of the International Monetary Fund (IMF), the Chinese yuan's share of currency reserves increased to 1.89% in the fourth quarter of 2018, ranking the fifth among all allocated reserves.2 RMB is also the fifth most active currency for domestic and international payments by value with a share of 1.89% and the eighth most active currency for cross-border payments with a share of 1.22% in March 2019, according to the Society for Worldwide Interbank Financial Telecommunications (SWIFT).3 In contrast, a survey by the Bank of International Settlements (BIS) shows that RMB accounted only 4.0% of the turnover of foreign exchange and OTC derivatives trading while the US dollar remained the dominant trading currency constituting 88% of all trades in April 2016.
-4 Meanwhile, some Chinese institutes have released RMB internationalisation reports based on the international use of RMB.
-The annual RMB Internationalisation Report by the China Construction Bank covers statistics overseas, including the growth of RMB assets and RMB offshore deposits, RMB offshore bond issuance, and so forth.
-The International Monetary Institute (IMI) of Renmin University of China compiles a quarterly RMB Internationalisation Index (RII) based on several international use of RMB.
-In this paper, we construct new indices of RMB internationalisation by measuring the importance of RMB in the exchange rate spillover networks.
-Our study extends the growing literature to show the increasing importance of RMB using exchange rate data (e.g. Shu, He and Cheng 2015) and makes several contributions.
+According to COFFER data of the International Monetary Fund (IMF), the Chinese yuan's share of currency reserves increased to 1.89 percent in the fourth quarter of 2018, ranking the fifth among all allocated reserves.
+1RMB is also the fifth most active currency for domestic and international payments by value with a share of 1.89% and the eighth most active currency for cross-border payment with a share of 1.22% in March 2019, according to Society for Worldwide Interbank Financial Telecommunications (SWIFT)2.
+In contrast, the survey by Bank of International Settlements (BIS) shows that RMB accounted only 4.0% of the turnover of foreign exchange and OTC derivatives trading while the US dollar remained the dominant trading currency constituting 88% of all trades in April 20163.
+Meanwhile, some Chinese institutes have released RMB internationalization reports based on the international use of RMB.
+The annual Renminbi Internationalization Report by China Construction Bank covers statistics overseas RMB assets growth, RMB offshore deposits growth, RMB offshore bond issuance, and so on.
+The International Monetary Institute (IMI) of Renmin University compiles a quarterly RMB Internationalization Index (RII) based on several international use of RMB.
+In this paper, we construct new indices of RMB Internationalization by measuring the importance of RMB in the exchange rate spillover networks.
+Our study extends the growing literature to show the increasing importance of RMB using exchange rate data (for example, Shu, He and Cheng, 2015) and makes several contributions.